verticalcosmos/Astroparticle-Physics-Lab-Landing-Page/README.md

 ## Usage:

-The page is usable across modern browesers.
+The page is usable across modern browsers.

 ## Dependancies: